-Good & bad leaver provisions
+Good and bad leaver provisions

-The company did not want an employee to leave the company, and take shares with them.
-So we included good and bad leaver provisions in the articles.
+The company did not want an employee to leave the company and take shares with them.
+So, we included good and bad leaver provisions in the articles.
 These provisions mean that when an employee leaves a company, there is an automatic transfer of the employees’ shares.